 Formation and registration

-The proposed name must include the words ‘Limited Partnership’ or the letters ‘L.P.’ or “LP”.
-There are certain restricted words that, in some cases, may not be included in the name of the ELP at all and, in other cases, require the prior consent of the Registrar: for example, “bank”, “insurance”, “trust”, “royal”.
+The proposed name must include the words 'Limited Partnership' or the letters 'L.P.' or 'LP'.
+There are certain restricted words that, in some cases, may not be included in the name of the ELP at all and, in other cases, require the prior consent of the Registrar of Exempted Limited Partnerships (Registrar): for example, 'bank', 'insurance', 'trust', 'royal'.

 Qualifying general partner